talhof8/talhoffman/_posts/2021-04-22-software-transactional-memory.markdown

 > If you'd like to read some reflections on that topic, please take a look at [https://dl.acm.org/doi/abs/10.1145/3359619.3359747](https://dl.acm.org/doi/abs/10.1145/3359619.3359747).

 **STM is often compared to Garbage Collection**.
 Both operate on memory in runtime.
 Whilst the first manages the state of memory, the latest manages references to memory.
 Please do keep in mind that garbage collection used to be doubted and back-slashed a lot when first introduced to the world, and has suffered significant performance costs.
 It has been vastly improved over the years, to say the least, and has become a major, integral part of many programming languages.
-The community's hope in regard to this matter is put our knowledge of garbage collection and how we have improved it, to use with transactional memory - making it much more mature, performant, and production-ready.
+The community's hope in regard to this matter is to put our knowledge of garbage collection and how we have improved it, to use with transactional memory - making it much more mature, performant, and production-ready.